The Early Years:

 2013

-A succession plan has been in place for several years and the management team is in place and ready to assume Steve Dillaway’s withdrawal from day-to-day operations.
+A succession plan had been in place for several years and the management team was in place and ready to assume Steven B. Dillaway’s withdrawal from day-to-day operations.
+Partnership capital grew 18.8% to $73,673,172 and yielded 8.04%.

 2014